GroupLabs/bridge/src/deployment/known_issues.md

 - celery workers are being run as super users
 - ollama needs to be run manually
 - should ollama url be local host?
+- switch celery back to forks, instead of gevents